mattCasanova/ynab-email/README.md

 ## Example Email:
 ![Picture of example email](Example_ynab_email.jpg "Example Email")

-# Change Log
+# Acknowledgments

-7/13/17 - added colors and arrows to show balance change from the previous day.
+This was cloned from https://github.com/jtsmith2 because I thought it was interesting and wanted to play around with python on the YNAB python api created by https://github.com/rienafairefr/pynYNAB.